mschuchard/puppet-check/README.md

 - Puppetlabs Spec Helper requires an additional config file for RSpec Puppet support.
 - Puppetlabs Spec Helper does not update external module dependencies in a stateful/persistent workspace and fails gracefully instead.
 - Puppetlabs Spec Helper requires extra configuration items to setup self-module RSpec testing.
+- Puppetlabs Spec Helper does not frontend to Octocatalog Diff.

 It is worth nothing that there is no current development objective for Puppet Check to achieve the same advanced level of robustness for spec testing that Puppetlabs Spec Helper enables.
 If you are performing standard spec testing on your Puppet code and data, then Puppet Check's spec testing is a fantastic lighter and faster alternative to Puppetlabs Spec Helper.
 If you require advanced and intricate capabilities in your spec testing (e.g. direct interfacing to the `Puppet::Parser::Scope` API), then you will likely prefer Puppetlabs Spec Helper's spec testing in conjunction with Puppet Check's file validation.